CFB Preview: No. 1 Alabama Takes on Fresno State - ESPN 98.1 FM - 850 AM WRUF

 Top-ranked Alabama opened its’ season by defeating Florida State 24-7 last week.
-The season-opener was highly anticipated and most say it definitely lived up to the hype.
+The highly anticipated season-opener definitely lived up to the hype.

 This Saturday, the Crimson Tide square off against another FSU, but this time it’s Fresno State University.